merelscholman/DiscoGeM/README.md

 This repository contains the DiscoGeM corpus: A Crowdsourced Corpus of Genre-Mixed Inter-Sentential Implicit Discourse Relations annotated in PDTB3-style.

 DiscoGeM is a crowdsourced corpus of 6,505 implicit discourse relations from different genres.
 It contains data from political speech (Europarl), literature, and encyclopedic (Wikipedia) texts.
-It has now been updated with annotations of 200 implicit relations from the Penn Discourse Treebank (data stemming from newspaper text), to allow for a comparison between the methodologies.
+It has now been updated with annotations of an additional set of 300 implicit relations from the Penn Discourse Treebank (data stemming from newspaper text), to allow for a comparison between the methodologies.

 Each instance in DiscoGeM was annotated by 10 crowd workers, using a discourse connective insertion paradigm (see Yung et al., 2019; Scholman et al., 2022).
 In addition to the annotated dataset, we also make available the dataset with all annotator-level insertions and annotator quality scores.